 New biomedical innovations in a world that is becoming ever more complex give rise to a wide range of ethical, legal and social questions and dilemmas.
 Is the new whooping-cough vaccine better than the old one?
 How can we control Q fever?

-The Master’s in MPA is a two-year programme worth 120 ECTS.
-The programme is in English unless all the participants are Dutch-speakers, in which case it will be taught in Dutch.
-The programme consists of the following components:
+The Master’s in MPA is a two-year program worth 120 ECTS.
+The program is in English unless all the participants are Dutch-speakers, in which case it will be taught in Dutch.
+The program consists of the following components:

 - Compulsory courses (33 ECTS)

 - Thesis (9 ECTS)

 - Health & Life sciences-based Policy

 - Health & Life sciences-based Management and Entrepreneurship

 - International Public Health

 Having completed the Master's program in Management Policy Analysis and Entrepreneurship in the Health and Life Sciences, your career prospects will be very promising.
 They will, of course, vary depending on your chosen specialization.

 With a Policy specialization, your career opportunities will include policy preparation with a government department or a range of public health organizations, or a post as a university researcher.